jandrewrogers/jandrewrogers.github.io/_posts/2015-05-27-metrohash.md

 |**Metro128crc** | 30% faster than City128crc  | 80% faster than City128crc  |

-The three hash function families included are designed to be good general purpose hash functions much like CityHash.
+The six MetroHash algorithms included are designed to be general-purpose hash functions, much like CityHash.
 It is also possible to generate hash functions that are more highly optimized for a narrower set of use cases.

 ### Background

 A few years ago I had a number of use cases for hash functions that were not being adequately served by popular algorithms.
 The hash functions were generally suboptimal, giving up too much speed or too much statistical quality or both.
-I wanted an entire ecosystem of high-quality, high-performance hash functions that went beyond what something like Google's [CityHash](https://code.google.com/p/cityhash/) was delivering.
+I needed an expanded ecosystem of high-quality, high-performance hash functions that went beyond what something like Google's [CityHash](https://code.google.com/p/cityhash/) could deliver.
 MetroHash was the working name for my project to create it.

-Designing fast, robust hash functions by hand is extremely painful.
+Designing fast, robust hash functions by hand is painful.
 My solution was to design algorithms and software that could iteratively generate, analyze, and optimize hash functions across an intractably large universe of potential hash function designs.
-The nature of the process is beyond the scope of this post, but conceptually it uses gradient descent to search for certain types of smoothable high-order, high-dimensionality functions, derivatives of which can be used to analytically construct a hash function with a relatively high probability of good statistical quality.
+The nature of the process is beyond the scope of this post, but conceptually it uses gradient descent to search for certain types of smoothable high-order, high-dimensionality functions, derivatives of which can be used to analytically construct a hash function with a relatively high probability of exhibiting high statistical quality.
 Over the nearly 100,000 compute hours spent on this analysis, the quality of the hash functions producible from the analysis data progressively improved.
-It was cool research project and produced great results.
+It was cool research and produced great results.

 There is known room for improvement with additional analysis and likely with expanded use of instruction set extensions.
-However, this is not an active project.
-I had to dust off the code in order to write this post.
+However, this is not an active project for me.
+I had to dust off the code in order to generate the six functions included here.

 ### Some Notes And Observations